tupol/spark-utils/docs/spark-app.md

 /**
  * Trivial trait for executing basic Spark runnable applications.
  *
- * @tparam Configuration the type of the application configuration class.
+ * @tparam Context the type of the application context and configuration class.
  * @tparam Result The output type of the run method.
  *
  */
-trait SparkRunnable[Configuration, Result] extends SparkRunnable[Configuration, Result] with Logging {
+trait SparkApp[Context, Result] extends SparkRunnable[Context, Result] with Logging {

   /**
    * This is the key for basically choosing a certain app and it should have